marcoceppi/kubernetes.github.io/docs/getting-started-guides/ubuntu/backups.md

 ## Exporting etcd data

-Migrating Etcd is a fairly easy task.
-The process is mostly copy/pasteable.
+Migrating ETCD is a fairly easy task.

 Step 1: Snapshot your existing cluster.
-This is encapsuluted in the `snapshot` action.
+This is encapsulated in the `snapshot` action.

     juju run-action etcd/0 snapshot